An individual with a disability may apply for:

 You must also have your copy of the medical certification in your possession whenever you use the placard or plates.
 This certification must be presented to any law enforcement officer upon request.

 The MVA will accept a letter from the Veterans Administration stating that you have a total (100%) disability and will issue a disability license plate.
+The registration card and license plate sticker will be permanent and will not need to be renewed.
 You can choose any plate, including a veteran plate, and it will display the universal wheelchair symbol.

 "If you have a temporary disability that’s expected to last at least three weeks, you may apply for a temporary parking placard.
 It must be certified by a licensed physician, physician assistant, nurse practitioner, optometrist, podiatrist or chiropractor.
 This placard may be valid for up to six months